What is Obstruction of a Police Officer?

 Not allowing the police entrance into your home can be seen as Obstruction.

 Respect Is Key When Interacting with the Police

 When a peace officer of any kind (police, sheriff, or firefighter) in Arapahoe County is trying to do his or her job, we recommend you give them clearance.
 Even if you are not willing to assist them in their task when asked, please refrain from making their job difficult or frustrating.
 Getting in their way could give them cause to arrest you for Obstruction.

 When an individual is accused of allegedly hindering a peace officer in Adams County, the District Attorney charges them with a class 2 misdemeanor.
 If the defendant is found guilty by a judge or jury, they will be sentenced to a minimum jail term of three to twelve months.
 The judge can grant probation based on certain factors such as: Prior experience, actual offense, or the existence of a criminal record.
 The judge will take all these circumstances into consideration when handing down the verdict.

-If you or a loved one has been accused of Obstructing a Peace Officer in Jefferson County or anywhere in Colorado, contact the skilled attorneys at the O’Malley Law Office for a free consultation.
+If you or a loved one has been accused of Obstructing a Peace Officer in Jefferson County or anywhere in Colorado, contact the skilled attorneys at O'Malley and Sawyer, LLC for a free consultation.
 We will sit down with you and discuss the particulars of your case.
 If hired, we will formulate an aggressive defense that protects your rights.
 You need an advocate in court.
 When the “victim” of a crime is a police officer, you need to have a strong defense in place to fight the charges against you.

 Colorado Obstructing a Peace Officer, Firefighter, Emergency Medical Services Provider, Rescue Specialist, or Volunteer Statute – C.R.S.
 18-8-104